 There are many reasons why people believe that being self-employed is better than working for someone else.
 For starters, you’re your own boss, you potentially earn more money, you set your own schedule, and there is no co-worker drama – just to name a few!

 But is it really better being self-employed, as opposed to an employee, when it comes to injury or illness?

 For example, if you are classed as an employee it is likely that you will be entitled to receive sick leave, workers compensation benefits, and have a superannuation fund that may provide for disability insurance.

-An amazing 17.2% of the Australian workforce is self-employed, which equates to 2 million persons.
+An estimated 8.2% of the Australian workforce is self-employed, equating to roughly 1 million people.

 But what happens to a self-employed person if they sustain an injury or illness, and what options are available to them to claim?